-Addressing employee behavioral issues can be tricky, but firing an employee without warning is never wise.
-In most cases, a “progressive discipline” approach is recommended: First, you should counsel the individual, and if the problem persists, follow up with written warnings before proceeding to termination.
-This cautious approach helps protect your business from a potential lawsuit.
+That fact withstanding, firing an employee without warning is never wise.
+Rather, it’s a best practice to verbally counsel the individual and, if the problem persists, follow up with written warnings leading up to termination.
+This step-by-step progressive discipline approach helps protect your business in a potential lawsuit.

-Here's a closer look at eight scenarios you may encounter in your business, and how to handle them legally and fairly:
+Here's a closer look at eight potential scenarios you may encounter, and when it’s appropriate to terminate immediately:

 Threats of Violence